 I am passionate about science whose benefits can be realised in a immediate to medium term.
 My research interests are to develop new chemical tools and drugs with which to probe cell-signalling mechanisms and physiology.
-We use a broad range of techniques ranging from traditional biochemistry, computer-based screening and phenotypic screens.
-Drug repurposing is often a favourite pastime for members of the lab.
+We use a broad range of techniques ranging from traditional biochemistry, computer-based screening, multi-omics approaches and phenotypic screens.
+Studying lithium, natural molecules and drug repurposing are often favourite pastime for members of the lab.
 Some of our interests include:

 1) Identifying novel small molecular modulators of circadian rhythms: Circadian rhythms are ubiquitous 24-h rhythms in behaviour and physiology, regulated by a molecular clock.
-Our phenotypic screens have identified a range of novel signalling targets through which drugs can modulate the clock and we are evaluating these in cellular and animal models with a view to translate to clinical application (relating to metabolism and dementia) in collaboration with the Sleep and Circadian Neuroscience Institute, Oxford.
+Our phenotypic screens have identified a range of novel signalling targets through which drugs can modulate the clock and we are evaluating these in cellular and animal models with a view to translate to clinical application (relating to metabolism and dementia) in collaboration with industrial and academic partners.

 3) Understanding signalling mechanisms underlying pathophysiology of bipolar disease: Bipolar disease is a complex psychiatric illness for which the underlying pathophysiology is poorly understood.
-Our current studies use patient-based fibroblasts to further study altered signalling in bipolar disease.
+Our current studies use patient-samples to further study altered signalling in bipolar disease.
 We are currently applying a multi-omics approach to tackle this problem.
 We also obsess about the targets thorough which lithium mediates its therapeutic and not-so-therapeutic effects.
 If you join our lab at some point you'll be working on this,.